 “Come on!”
 I urged with a hand motion.
 “We have to go after him.”

 “What?” the young woman screamed.
+She leaped to her feet.
 “Are you serious?”

-I did not respond and started running which caused Melody to mutter, “You’re crazier than he is.”
-She sighed but dashed from her chair with enough force that it collided with the back wall as she followed closely behind.
+I did not respond.
+Instead, I started running which caused Melody to utter, “You’re crazier than he is.”
+She sighed but dashed after me, an action I am still grateful for.
 We rushed outside in time to see Joe’s blue pickup recklessly turn down a nearby crossroad.
-I rushed to my green four-door sedan parked in front of our office.
+I rushed to my green four-door sedan parked right outside our office.

 “Are you coming?”
 I asked my dumbfounded companion.